tylim88/Firelord/README.md

   - field values are typed accordingly to field path
   - comparators depend on field value type, eg you cannot apply `array-contains` operator onto non-array field value
-  - whether you can chain orderBy clause or not is depends on the comparator's value, this is according to [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), see image below.
+  - whether you can chain orderBy clause or not is depends on the comparator's value, this is according to [Order Limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), see image below.
 Go to [Order And Limit](#-collection-operations-order-and-limit) for documentation.

   ![orderBy limitation](img/orderBy.png)